xaviero98-stack/Kubernetes/Project/README.md

   type: ClusterIP
 ```

-You will everything went fine when you see this deployment with kubectl:
+You will know everything went fine when you see this deployment with kubectl:

 <img width="891" height="268" alt="image" src="https://github.com/user-attachments/assets/eb1e9e3d-82fd-4053-ad34-c30659bc07ed" />

-If you also want to make sure it works you can login using, if you can enter, everything was properly set up:
+If you also want to make sure it works you can also login using the following command on the controlplane, if you can enter, everything was properly set up:

 ```bash
  kubectl run mysql-client --rm -it --image=mysql:8.1 -- mysql -h mysql -u iceberg -picebergpass iceberg_catalog